Orange High School (North Carolina): Athletics

-The Cross Country team has made it to state championships with both girls and boys for six consecutive years, starting in 2006.

-In 2005 the wrestling team won the 3A state title.
-Orange won back to back state championships, winning both the Dual Meet and Individual titles in 2008 and 2009.
-Orange has won six individual state champions.
-The team won the duel-team state championships in 2011 and 2012.

-The baseball team finished the 2008 season as 2A state champions with a record of 27–3.
+The baseball team finished the 2008 season as 2A state champions, with a record of 27–3.
+The softball team were 3A state champions in 2017, with a record of 26–3.

+The wrestling team won five dual team wrestling state championships in 2005 (3A), 2008 (2A), 2009 (2A), 2011 (3A), 2012 (3A) and five state tournament team championships in 2008 (1A/2A), 2009 (1A/2A), 2012 (3A), 2013 (3A) and 2017 (3A).

 2006 school shooting

-On August 30, 2006, former student 18-year-old Alvaro Rafael Castillo murdered his father, Rafael Castillo, and then drove the family minivan to Orange High School, where he set off a cherry bomb and then opened fire with a 9mm Hi-Point 995 Carbine and a sawed-off 12-gauge Mossberg 500 pump-action shotgun.
+On August 30, 2006, former student 18-year-old Alvaro Rafael Castillo murdered his father, Rafael Castillo, by shooting him seven times in the neck and head, and then drove the family minivan to Orange High School, where he set off a cherry bomb and then opened fire with a 9mm Hi-Point 995 carbine and a sawed-off 12-gauge Mossberg 500 pump-action shotgun.
 When his carbine jammed he was apprehended by a deputy sheriff assigned to the school and a retired highway patrol officer who taught driver's education.
 Two students were injured in the attack, but none were killed.

-Later that day it was discovered that Castillo had killed his father to "put him out of his misery."
-When Alvaro Castillo was arrested in the parking lot of Orange High School, he wore a t-shirt with the phrase, "Remember Columbine".
-He also made the statement "Columbine, remember Columbine," while entering a patrol car, referring to the attack at Columbine High School in Colorado in 1999, which he was obsessed with.
-He sent a written letter and videotape to the Chapel Hill News prior to the shooting, that made reference to school shootings.
-He also sent an e-mail to the principal of Columbine High School saying "Dear Principal, In a few hours you will probably hear about a school shooting in North Carolina.
+When he was arrested in the school's parking lot, he wore a t-shirt with the phrase, "Remember Columbine".
+He also made the statement "Columbine, remember Columbine," referring to the attack at Columbine High School in Colorado in 1999.
+He sent a written letter and videotape to the Chapel Hill News prior to the shooting that made reference to school shootings, and an e-mail to the principal of Columbine High School saying "Dear Principal, In a few hours you will probably hear about a school shooting in North Carolina.
 I am responsible for it.
 I remember Columbine.
 It is time the world remembered it.
 I am sorry.
 Goodbye."
-The carbine he used was the same type used by Columbine shooter Eric Harris.

 Castillo entered a plea of not guilty by reason of insanity.
-Psychologist James Hilkey testified that Castillo suffered from schizotypal and obsessive-compulsive personality disorder, as well as major depressive disorder and was not in touch with reality at the time of the shooting.
 On August 21, 2009, Castillo was found guilty in Orange County Superior Court following a trial that lasted three weeks.
 He was sentenced to life in prison with no chance of parole.